Probabilistic Rewriting and Asymptotic Behaviour: on Termination and Unique Normal Forms: Omitted Proofs and Further Details

-Each PARS element $[c],[a],[b], \dots$ has a unique limit.
-No version of confluence holds. \end{example} \begin{remark}[QARS are not ARSI] We stress that a QARS is a different structure from an ARSI \cite{AriolaBlom02}.
-Note that in the setting of \cite{AriolaBlom02} the following holds: An analogue property \emph{does not hold} for QARS or PARS.
+\begin{rem}[QARS limits vs ARSI infinite normal forms] The notion of limit which is associated to QARS is more general than the notion of infinite normal form which is defined for ARSI~\cite{AriolaBlom02}.
+Note that in the setting of~\cite{AriolaBlom02} the following holds (Theorem 5.4 there): An analogue property \emph{does not hold} for QARS\@. {Even for PARS, the ``if'' direction fails (\refex{UN}).}